Your quick guide to Sikh Weddings

 While the bride's attire in a Sikh Wedding is a vision of beauty and tradition, the groom's attire is a display of regal elegance and timeless style.
 As he stands beside his bride, the Sikh groom exudes a sense of grandeur and grace that perfectly complements the momentous occasion.

-At the heart of the groom's ensemble is the traditional Sherwani, a garment that epitomizes sophistication and grace.
+At the heart of the groom's ensemble is the traditional Sherwani, a garment that epitomises sophistication and grace.
 This long coat, often in shades of gold or cream, exudes a sense of regality that befits the significance of the occasion.
-The choice of colour symbolizes purity, love, and prosperity, adding a layer of cultural and spiritual significance to the attire.
+The choice of colour symbolises purity, love, and prosperity, adding a layer of cultural and spiritual significance to the attire.

 The Sherwani itself is a work of art, often intricately embroidered with exquisite patterns and motifs.
 These designs are a tribute to the rich heritage of Sikh culture and serve as a visual connection to the past.
 Whether adorned with floral patterns, geometric shapes, or other intricate detailing, the Sherwani is a symbol of the groom's appreciation for tradition and craftsmanship.

 In his elegant attire, the groom stands as a symbol of strength, honour, and the promise of a harmonious and loving future with his bride.
-The Sikh groom's attire embodies the essence of Sikh Weddings: a beautiful union of love, culture, and tradition.
+The Sikh groom's attire embodies the essence of Sikh or Punjabi weddings: a beautiful union of love, culture, and tradition.
 It is a visual testament to the profound significance of these joyous celebrations.

 Milni: A Joyous Union

-The Sikh Wedding celebration commences with the Milni, a heartwarming and joyous moment.
+The Sikh or Punjabi Wedding celebration commences with the Milni, a heart warming and joyous moment.
 During this custom, both families come together, and the male members exchange garlands and gifts.
 The atmosphere is filled with laughter and camaraderie as relatives and friends share in the happiness of the occasion.
 The Milni signifies the coming together of two families, with the hope of shared love, respect, and togetherness.

 Anand Karaj: The Blissful Union